subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ {1\over N}{p\over 2} q^{{p\over 2}-1} H(\sigma) + {\partial R\over{\partial q}} = 0,\ \ \ where \ \ \ R = 1-{1\over{2\beta}}\log(1-q) - {\beta\over 4}[(p-1)q^p - pq^{p-1}] $$

 Note that the solutions $\sigma_i$ to the first equation do not depend on the temperature, however the value of the self overlap $q$ does.
 Hence in a PSM there is a 1-1 mapping between the minima of the Hamiltonian and the minima of the free energy.
-At $T=0$ the two co-incide, but as the temperature is increased, thermal fluctuations cause the confgurations to change into pure states.
+At $T=0$ the two co-incide, but as the temperature is increased, thermal fluctuations cause the minima to occur as pure states.
+The PSM model is an exception to the rule that the minima of the energy function and the free energy function are not all the same, in this case they are the same!

 ### Simulated Annealing